Computer Science Major

 Placement in Courses

 Much of the knowledge at the early stage of the degree program is cumulative.
 To ensure that transfer and new students start with the appropriate courses, the department offers exemption exams for CMSC131, CMSC132, CMSC216, and CMSC250.
-Students who have had CS courses prior to starting at Maryland can visit http://undergrad.cs.umd.edu/exemption-exams for more information.
+Students who have taken CS courses prior to starting at Maryland can visit http://undergrad.cs.umd.edu/exemption-exams/ for more information.

 Much of the knowledge at the early stage of the degree program is cumulative.
 To ensure that transfer students start with the appropriate courses, the department offers exemption exams for CMSC131, CMSC132, CMSC216 and CMSC250.
-Students who have had CS courses prior to starting at Maryland should schedule and take
+Students who have had CS courses prior to starting at Maryland are encouraged to schedule and take exemption exams.

 A "C-" or better must be earned in all major requirements.